 And the other one, what's the other one?

-So, I mean, there Netanyahu is not just talking about the importance of using social media weapons inside the United States, but he's talking about using what he regards as weapons of war essentially against the American public.
+So, I mean, there, Netanyahu is not just talking about the importance of using social media weapons inside the United States, but he's talking about using what he regards as weapons of war essentially against the American public.

 What do you make of Netanyahu's view and how it's reflected in these programs you uncovered?

-I'm not sure what they were doing.
+I'm not sure what they were.

-I mean, it's yeah, it's sort of obvious.
+I mean, yeah, it's sort of obvious.

 Yeah, I think we know.

-Um that, you know, in the last month, there have been six firms that have registered under Farah, under our the Premier Foreign Lobbying Transparency Law, um, for Israel.
+Yeah, I mean, it really is revealing that, you know, in the last month, there have been six firms that have registered under FARA, under the premier foreign lobbying transparency law for Israel.

 And that's more, like, that's very abnormal.